 After his triumphant Nov.
-17 return against Carlos Condit, many quickly wondered if GSP would next be occupied by defending his title against Johny Hendricks or meeting Anderson Silva in their much-ballyhooed super fight.
+17 return against Carlos Condit, many quickly speculated if GSP would next be occupied by defending his title against Johny Hendricks or meet Anderson Silva in their much-ballyhooed super fight.
 The answer?
 Neither.
 St. Pierre will settle his beef with former would-be challenger Nick Diaz on March 16 in Montreal.

 2. Carlos Condit (28-6)

 A soft touch for the recently bloodied title challenger?
 A quick-and-dirty tuneup fight?
 No way.
 “The Natural Born Killer” is right back to work just weeks after his bout against Georges St. Pierre.
 Condit is set to rematch fast-rising welterweight prospect Rory MacDonald, a man he stopped in the third round of their entertaining June 2010 bout.

 Following his Nov.
 17 decimation of Martin Kampmann, Hendricks seemed like the most likely next challenger for the UFC welterweight title.
 However, whether owing more to business financials or the whims of the UFC and Georges St. Pierre, “The Bigg Rigg” will need to bide his time against tough Top 10 entrant Jake Ellenberger at UFC 158 in March, while GSP defends his crown against Nick Diaz.

 4. Nick Diaz (26-8, 1 ND)

 He has not fought in nearly a year and lost his last bout.
 However, the beef between Diaz and Georges St. Pierre -- as well as the investment in their previously scheduled bout -- has led the UFC to give the Californian his second straight crack at 170-pound gold come UFC 158 in March.